KRKleinberg/Jace/README.md

 # Jace
-A multipurpose Discord music app
+A multipurpose Discord music app written in TypeScript.